sdetoni-prj/Fabric_LineageExtractor/README.md

     - Details of Copy pipelines with their column-level mappings (the source json is extracted via Semantic Labs lib)

-4. it eventually uploads all metadata into MS Purview Data Governance, and creates lineage links with column mappings for the discovered artifacts above
+3. it eventually uploads all metadata into MS Purview Data Governance, and creates lineage links with column mappings for the discovered artifacts above

+4. it provides some examples of use of Semantic Link Lab, Scanner APIs, etc. to illustrate ways for extracting Fabric metadata, also regarding reports with external data sources such as Azure Databricks

 <br />